 When you are done with order placement, go back to the cart page, and you will find that the cart is empty.

-As mentioned in the introduction of this article, Varnish caches all content of a website, including the cart and checkout pages.
+As mentioned above, Varnish caches all content of a website, including the cart and checkout pages.
 Thanks to pre-configured Varnish rules on Cloudways’ WooCommerce hosting setup.
 Otherwise, you may need to exclude URLs from Varnish settings.